Ännchen von Tharau

 Heinrich Albert set the poem to music, based on an earlier folk tune.
 Johann Gottfried Herder translated the words from East Prussian into standard German and published it in his collection of Volkslieder in 1778.
 The song is now known with a melody that Friedrich Silcher composed in 1827.
 Silcher used the first ten verses to form four stanzas: he combined verses 1+2, 4+5, 6+7, 8+9 for the first section, an eight-bar repeat with different text each time, and he used the third and tenth verses as an alternating refrain the final eight bars.

 Henry Wadsworth Longfellow's translation of the poem into English was published in 1846.

 The 1954 Heimatfilm Annie from Tharau was inspired by the poem, and the Rosa × alba cultivar Ännchen von Tharau is named after the song.

 The city of Klaipėda in Lithuania, formerly Memel, has a statue named after the poem (Taravos Anikė), which stands outside the theatre.

-Text and Albert's melody
+Standard-German Text and Albert's melody

-Annchen von Tharau ist, die mir gefällt;
+Ännchen von Tharau ist, die mir gefällt;

 Sie ist mein Leben, mein Gut und mein Geld.